 Start as you plan to continue

 If you have just adopted a cat, then don’t let him out in the first place.
 It is easier to have an indoor cat who has never been outside than converting an outside/inside cat to inside only.
 I have found that once they get a taste of the outdoors, they want more.
 Of course, it is possible to train them to accept indoors only, but it’s easier when they’re not used to those freedoms in the first place.

 This is the most important thing you can do.
 If your cat is used to going outdoors, it is going to take some time and patience to convert him into being an indoor cat.
 It is highly likely that he is going to protest, lots.
 Stand firm.
 Accept that there is going to be a transition period.

 He is very likely going to try to escape.
 A great trick I saw on My Cat From Hell by Jackson Galaxy, is to place a cat scratch tree by the door your cat most commonly tries to ambush you from.
 Sit a container of cat treats by the post.
 When it’s time for you to leave the house, place two or three treats on the top of the tree to distract your cat while you make a swift exit.

 If space permits, building a cat enclosure can help to give your cat the best of both worlds.
 He gets to enjoy the outdoors without the risks associated with free roaming.
-Cat enclosures come in all sorts of shapes and sizes, they can be home made or a commercially built one.
-This really is the best compromise you can make for your cat.
+Cat enclosures come in all sorts of shapes and sizes; they can be homemade or a commercially built one.
+This is the best compromise you can make for your cat.

 For those renting, many companies supply portable cat enclosures which can be taken down if you should ever move.
-Obviously, permission will need to be sought from your real estate/landlord.
+If you are rending, ask the landlord for written permission before you install one.

 Play is vital to all cats, but even more so for indoor only cats.
 They will need to burn off lots of energy and playing also serves to stimulate him mentally too.